CryptoRafts/cryptorafts-app/README.md

 # CryptoRafts - AI-Powered Web3 Ecosystem

-A comprehensive Web3 platform connecting founders, VCs, exchanges, IDOs, influencers, and marketing agencies with AI-powered verification and intelligent communication.
+A comprehensive Web3 platform connecting founders, VCs, exchanges, IDOs, influencers, and marketing agencies with AI-powered verification and intelligent communication, built on **BNB Smart Chain (BSC)** and compatible with other EVM networks.

 ## 🌐 BNB Chain Deployment